Test, trace and isolate

 Do not invite or allow social visitors to enter your home, including friends and family.
 If you want to speak to someone who is not a member of your household, use the phone, email or social media.

-If you or a family member receive essential care in your home, carers should continue to visit and follow the provision of home care guidance to reduce the risk of infection.
+If you or a family member receive essential care in your home, carers should continue to visit and follow the relevant guidance.

 All non-essential in-house services and repairs should be postponed until the self-isolation period is completed.